JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 3.md

 	cat pear-pacakge-list | xargs -n 1 pear install

 This process can take a while depending on how fast your Internet connection is.
-So I would recommend letting that process churn & revisiting it later.
+So I would recommend letting that process churn and revisiting it later.

 ### Conclusion.